 You can learn how to get a divorce in Maryland and find the help you need by using the resources below.
 Here you can connect with attorneys and other divorce professionals, get MD divorce papers, support services, and look over the relevant laws on divorce.
-If you need other information about getting divorced, understanding child custody and support issues, or could use some tips on starting over you can also check out our other divorce articles.
+If you need other information about getting divorced, understanding child custody and support issues, or could use some tips on starting over you can also check out our divorce articles by using the main navigation.

 Maryland Residency Requirements for Divorce and Where to File:

-To initiate a divorce, the cause for divorce must either have occurred within the state (for which there is no residency time period), or if the cause of divorce happened outside of Maryland, at least one party must be a Maryland resident for at least a year prior to filing.
+To initiate a divorce, the cause for divorce must either have occurred within the state (for which there is no residency time period), or if the cause of divorce happened outside of Maryland, at least one party must be a Maryland resident for at least 6 months prior to filing.
 To file for a divorce or separation, you should file your petition in the county where you live or in the county where your spouse lives.

 An annulment may be granted by the court if it determines the marriage is void due to:

 An annulment may also be granted if the marriage would be considered voidable due to: